-We provide a thorough, systematic grounding in English and Mathematics.
-Other subjects include Scripture and Philosophy, Science, Health & Physical Education, History and Geography.
+We provide a thorough, systematic grounding in all subjects including English, Mathematics, Scripture and Philosophy, Science, Health and Physical Education, History, and Geography.
 We take a classical approach to languages including studies in Sanskrit and Latin.
-A diverse palette of visual and performing arts programmes includes Art, Music, Drama, Dance, Craft and activities such as needlework, woodwork, calligraphy and hospitality.
+A diverse range of visual and performing arts programs includes Art, Music, Drama and Dance, and activities such as Needlework, Woodwork and Calligraphy.
 These pursuits greatly assist in the development of intellectual and cognitive skills, self-expression and fine and gross motor skills.

-To help monitor academic progress, students participate in class tests, recognised standardised tests for literacy and numeracy as well as National Assessment Program – Literacy and Numeracy (NAPLAN) in Years 3 and 5.
-Students may be involved in external competitions in English, Mathematics, Science, Languages, Poetry and Sport, as well as music recitals, eisteddfods and visual arts displays.
+To help monitor academic progress, students participate in class assessments, recognised standardised tests for Literacy and Numeracy as well as National Assessment Program – Literacy and Numeracy (NAPLAN) in Years 3 and 5.
+Students may be involved in external competitions in English, Mathematics, Science, Languages, Poetry and Sport, as well as Music Recitals, Eisteddfods and Visual Arts Displays.

 A well-balanced, happy child is a motivated learner.
 Placing the developmental needs of students foremost, we aim to strengthen the home/school partnership through our Homework Policy, focusing on both the pastoral and academic needs of the individual student.